 “It’s Xiao Qiao’s rights.”

-“Those people,” Joanne mumbles under her breath.
+“Those people,” Joanne mumbled under her breath.

 “You two can go too if you have plans.”

-Jacky nods in agreement.
+Jacky nodded in agreement.
 “I’ll order lunch.”

 “Miss, how could we help you?”
-A young man asks, walking up to her at that time.
+A young man asked, walking up to her at that time.

 “He’s occupied at the moment now, Miss.
 I’ll be happy to help.”

-Joyce nods, turning her attention to Gino.
+Joyce nodded, turning her attention to Gino.

 “You were at Qiao Qiao’s place?”